 Artemisia quettensis, Essential oil, Pseudomonas aeruginosa, Synergistic effect, Imipenem

-INTRODUCTION: Antibiotic resistance is the potential of microbe to resist the effects of antibiotic drugs previously used to treat them.
+INTRODUCTION: Antibiotic resistance is the potential of a microbe to resist the effects of antibiotic drugs previously used to treat them.
 The spread of resistance to currently available antibiotics is a global concern 1.
 With the spread of bacterial resistance to antibiotics, medicinal plants are important elements of traditional medicine in virtually all cultures.

 Essential oils (EOs) are a very interesting group of secondary metabolites that are useful sources of antibacterial, antioxidants, anti-inflammatory, anti-cancer compounds for human diseases.
 Many studies have been published on the antibacterial activity of (EOs) proving a reduction in the bacterial resistance 2.

-The Artemisia genus (Asteraceae) comprises about 500 species from South Asia, North America and European countries (100) and 34 species that are found wild all over Iran with the common Persian name of ‘dermane’ that provide valuable (EOs) notably for the pharmaceutical industry 3.
+The Artemisia genus (Asteraceae) comprises about 500 species from South Asia, North America, and European countries (100) and 34 species that are found wild all over Iran with the common Persian name of ‘dermane’ that provide valuable (EOs) notably for the pharmaceutical industry 3.
 Artemisia quettensis Podlech belongs to the Asteraceae family and is narrowly distributed in the Southern heights of Iran Fig. 1.
-Pseudomonas aeruginosa (PA) is recognized as one of the primary reason of infections in hospitals.
+Pseudomonas aeruginosa (PA) is recognized as one of the primary reason for infections in hospitals.
 The ability of this opportunistic human pathogen to acquire resistance to a broad range of antibiotics has made effective therapy more difficult 4.
 The high level of antibiotic resistance in (PA) involves several mechanisms, including the overexpression of active efflux systems, the production of modifying enzymes, a decrease in outer membrane permeability and structural alterations of topoisomerases II and IV, involved in quinolone resistance 5.
 Carbapenems such as meropenem and imipenem (IPM) are potent broad-spectrum antibacterial agents used to treat Pseudomonas infections.
-These antibiotics bind to critical penicillin binding proteins, and thereby disrupt the growth and structural integrity of the bacterial cell wall.
+These antibiotics bind to critical penicillin-binding proteins, and thereby disrupt the growth and structural integrity of the bacterial cell wall.
 However, the resistance of non-fermenting gram-negative bacteria, including (PA), to (IPM) and meropenem is increasing 6.
-Among many antibiotics against (PA), (IPM) is considered the last option of treatment against serious infections caused by (PA) but IPM resistance is prevalent in many areas of the world and this problem has increased 7, 8.
+Among many antibiotics against (PA), (IPM) is considered the last option of treatment against serious infections caused by (PA) but IPM resistance is prevalent in many areas of the world, and this problem has increased 7, 8.

 FIG. 1: THE PHOTO OF HERBARIUM SAMPLE OF ARTEMISIA QUETTENSIS

-The use of natural products with therapeutic properties, for a long time was the main source of important therapeutic agents 9.
+The use of natural products with therapeutic properties, for a long time, was the main source of important therapeutic agents 9.
 Medicinal plants are considered a major source of new chemical compounds with curative effects 10.
 They have a broad range of substances that can be used to treat infectious diseases because they are beneficial sources of antibacterial compounds such as alkaloids, flavonoids, terpenoids 11.